openvinotoolkit/datumaro/docs/formats/cityscapes_user_manual.md

 There are few examples of using Datumaro operations to solve particular problems with Cityscapes dataset:

 ### Example 1.
-How to load an original Cityscapes dataset ans convert to Pascal VOC
+How to load an original Cityscapes dataset and convert to Pascal VOC

 ```bash
 datum create -o project